epfl-ada/ada-2023-project-ndlmada/docs/index.md

     <option value="path/Religion.png" >Religion</option>
     <option value="path/Science.png" >Science</option>
 </select>
 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 5 : The categories of the last three articles visited, grouped by target categories.
-Each line corresponds to a path, and its colour corresponds to the category visited by the path in N-1 a) People target: within the last links, all the categories are more or less used to reach the target.  b) History target: mainly comes from History articles or often closely related subjects such as Countries, Geography, People and Religion. c) Science target: almost all of the paths come from Science-related subjects.  d) Mathematics target: almost all of the paths come from Mathematics-related subjects.</p>
+Each line corresponds to a path, and its colour corresponds to the category visited by the path in N-1Here are some observations.For People target: within the last links, all the categories are more or less used to reach the target.ForHistory target: mainly comes from History articles or often closely related subjects such as Countries, Geography, People and Religion.
+ForScience target: almost all of the paths come from Science-related subjects.
+For Mathematics target: almost all of the paths come from Mathematics-related subjects.</p>

 # What about the People?
 For the People target, the last links come from all categories (Fig. 5).
 However, the People-to-People last link is less used than other categories.
-Indeed, for the non-People target, the previous path stays at most in the same categories, while for People target, the most frequent previous link category is History, with People coming only in fourth.
-(Fig. 6).
+Indeed, for the non-People target, the previous path stays at most in the same categories, while for People target, the most frequent previous link category is History, with People coming only in fourth (Fig. 6).